vporton/carbon-flow/README.md

 operations for him instead of himself).
 The amount of transfers/swaps may be restricted by using a smart wallet as such a "bank account".

 ## FAQ

 **Which tokens do you have?**

+Anybody can create his own two tokens:

-M+ token is the retired carbon credits.
+- non-retired carbon credits.

-M- token is the non-retired carbon credits.
+- retired carbon credits.

-Each authority has also its own token for carbon credits that could be exchanged for the token of its upper level issuer and ultimately for the M- token.
+Each authority has its own token for carbon credits that could be exchanged for the token of its upper level issuer and ultimately for international tokens.

 **There are both ERC-20 and ERC-1155 tokens.
 Which tokens should I use?**